The Vodou Physicist

 “Hi, sweetie.
 I was telling your mom about this exposé of the SiF program that this newspaper published yesterday.

-“The report began with a story about how a lot of stripped kids in the Tallahassee area were getting around the law and escaping detection; the schools had began noticing that there were fewer and fewer naked kids in school as the year passed, so reporters canvassed a number of Tallahassee schools and found kids who were wearing some kind of arm band.
+“The report starts by talking about how the newspaper got into doing the investigation.
+The reporters wrote that teachers in the area schools had began noticing that there were fewer and fewer naked kids in school as the year passed.
+So the reporters watched at a number of Tallahassee schools to see how many stripped kids were showing up.
+The state SiF records showed 8 percent of the kids in the Tallahassee area were stripped but the reporters saw far fewer than that.
+A lot of stripped kids in the Tallahassee area were getting around the law and escaping detection because they were wearing some kind of arm band.
 They were clothed chipped kids and the bands kept their chip from being detected.
-Instructions for making the arm band are all over the social media, they reported.
-So they decided to look into the program.
+The reporters wrote that they found that instructions for making the arm band were all over the social media,.
+So they decided to look into the SiF program.

 “That’s interesting ... maybe at the beginning it was a novelty and that’s worn off,” Nadine commented.

 Wilson continued.
-“Apparently.
+“That’s apparently what happened.
 For state residents, then, the paper’s reporters dug out some interesting facts.
 First, the registration costs—the state had to keep raising the price of registering a kid because the costs weren’t keeping up with the revenue.
 Now the registration cost is high—$150, and it costs the parent at least $186 for the doctor’s visit to get the SiF chip implanted.
-So at first only about 80 percent of the parents who buy the SiF registration, now it’s down to 60 percent, actually go through with having it implanted, especially when they see—and the kids see—the big honkin’ needle that’s used.
+So, at first, only about 80 percent of the parents who buy the SiF registration, now it’s down to 60 percent, actually go through with having the chip implanted, especially when they see—and the kids see—the big honkin’ needle that’s used.
 Almost every doc will refuse to implant a chip if the kid isn’t cooperative.”

 “I wondered about that,” Nadine said.
 “What kid would want a big needle stuck into their arm?”

 “Sure.
-And see here?
-This part is what Ray was interested in.
-The legal challenges to the very severe penalties for parents if their kids violated the SiF law.
+And next is the part that Ray was interested in.
+The report covers the legal challenges to the very severe penalties for parents if their kids violated the SiF law.
 The article tells about a class-action suit in Jacksonville.
-The kids in eleven families violated something in the law and their parents were each fined $5000 and the children were given 500 hours of community service.
-Those penalties were ridiculous, the parents argued.
+There were eleven families in that area whose kids violated something in the law and their parents were each fined $5000 and the children were given 500 hours of community service.
+Those families did a class-action lawsuit, saying that the penalties were ridiculous; they were excessive.
 Also, what kind of community service can a 10- or 11-year-old kid do?
-And that number of hours could mean two or even more years of service.
+Also, that number of hours could mean two or even more years of service.
 The judge agreed and invalidated the penalties of the SiF law, as a violation of the maximum penalties permitted under another Florida law and it also violates the U.S. constitutional prohibition against ‘cruel or unusual punishments.’
-The article reports that there were similar legal challenges in other courts.”
+The article reports that there were similar legal challenges in other courts in the state.”

 To read the complete story you need to be logged in: